 Wondering how you can stay on top of expenses when renting a car?
 We have some ideas.
 Keep reading to learn more.

 Why is renting a car from a supplier so pricey?
-Well, In the United States average car rental prices are rising, in part because of increased demand for internal travel and holiday-making during the pandemic.
+Well, In the United States average car rental prices are rising, in part because of increased demand since the pandemic.

 For instance, IBIS, a leading hotel chain, reports the car rental industry has grown by 27.2% in the US market in 2021.
 But this only tells half of the story.
 Skyrocketing prices are impacting professionals and families out on the open road every single day.